totallynotbakadestroyer/Steam-Deck-Software-Undervolt/README.md

 By default a `-5` [curve optimization](https://www.amd.com/system/files/documents/faq-curve-optimizer.pdf) is applied *(via `-set-coall`)*, in the 'undervolt-on' section which should be stable on most hardware.

 A much more ambitious `-15` curve optimization is applied in the `experimental` section.
 This setting might be stable but it might also cause a crash/hang if applied.

+#### Per core method
+The installation is identical to the All core method, but when selecting the undervolt method you need to enter "curve".

+It will install a new service `set-ryzenadj-tweaks.service` and create some additional service activation rules.

+Undervolt amount can be changed by editing `/home/deck/.local/bin/set-ryzenadj-curve.sh`

+By default a `-5`/`-5`/`-5`/`-5` is applied *(via `-set-coper`)*, in the 'undervolt-on' section

+`-15` per core curve optimization is applied in the `experimental` section.

 ## Activation